bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/r-custom-docker-prophet/index.md

 ```

-After installation is finished, you can download the example data that is stored in IPFS.
+After installation is finished, you can download the example data that is stored in IPFS:

 ```bash